loneMtnTech/aci_fabric_manager/README.md

   vlan:
     *prodVlanPool
 ```
-This allows me to place the vlanPools object inside the vlan mapping inside the domain

-Most of the plays in the roles are loops so you can create however many domains you want and they will be created accordingly
+Almost all plays in the roles are loops so you can create however many domains,vlanPools, aeps, switches, etc that you want and they will be created according to your inventory variable file